epfl-ada/ada-2021-project-adadvanced/README.md

 - Which ethnicities were the most supportive of the exit decisions and which ones opposed it?
 - Does gender have an impact on the perception of Brexit?
 - Did the UK's view on Brexit switch much from 2015 until its exit in 2020?
 When did the turnarounds of perception happen?
+- Did Brexit discussions influence the british stock market?

 ## Proposed additional datasets
 To enrich the quotebank data, we used additional information about the speakers that was provided by the `speaker_attributes.parquet` file.
 The source of the information is Wikidata.
 To complement the Quotebank data set, a sentiment analysis has been performed so to label the sentiment carried by the quote.
+Another dataset of interest is the FTSE100.
+This data set is accessible using the package [YFinance](https://pypi.org/project/yfinance/) and it gives the daily evolution of the stock actions throughout the years.

 ## Methods
 1. Data preprocessing: